wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 becomingstorybook.com

 **Briggsy Produces & Hawk Dance Theatre | *HandsON***
-An immersive and intimate audio visual outdoor performance experience for 30 people exploring why, in British culture, men are still discouraged from showing raw emotion publicly.<br>Music production + sound engineering: Lee Affen | Technical operations: David Forrest | Performers: Josh Hawkins, Anthony Briggs, Edenamiuki Aiguobasinmwin.<br>Supported using public funding by the National Lottery through Arts Council England, and by The University of Salford, Yorkshire Dance + Ludus Dance.
+An immersive and intimate audio visual outdoor performance experience for 30 people exploring why, in British culture, men are still discouraged from showing raw emotion publicly.
+Music production + sound engineering: Lee Affen | Technical operations: David Forrest | Performers: Josh Hawkins, Anthony Briggs, Edenamiuki Aiguobasinmwin.
+Supported using public funding by the National Lottery through Arts Council England, and by The University of Salford, Yorkshire Dance + Ludus Dance.

 Josh Hawkins is a choreographer/dancer.
 Currently Artist in Residence at The University of Salford, he founded Hawk Dance Theatre in 2015.<br>With a strong ethos in participatory practice, Anthony Briggs is interested in creating accessible work for diverse audiences; he is currently Creative Director for Ludus Dance, Co-Director of Maelstrom Theatre, and develops his own stuff.<br>Lee Affen is a composer, music producer and sound designer whose work includes the composition of new and original live scores for the 1920s silent films *Metropolis*, *Nosferatu* + *Sunrise: A Song of Two Humans*.
 hawkdancetheatre.com | briggsyproduces.co.uk

 **Eliza Soroga | *The Oppression of Intimacy***
 Taking its cue from Artaud's statement, "*theatre should be a mirror of life*", this performance challenges the role of the individual and its relation to the role of the crowd, creating an emotional dissonance between subject and object.
-Borrowing elements from the controlled and composed language of cinema, which, when fed back to an audience makes them both voyeur and object, depending on the gaze.<br>Music: *In a Landscape*, John Cage | Photos: Alisa Oleva
+Borrowing elements from the controlled and composed language of cinema, which, when fed back to an audience makes them both voyeur and object, depending on the gaze.
+Music: *In a Landscape*, John Cage | Photos: Alisa Oleva

 Eliza Soroga is a London-based performance artist from Athens.
 Her work is mainly site-specific and explores the dynamic method of shaping everyday life into a performance.
 She was awarded the 2017 Overall Winner in Performance & Video Art at the international Arte Laguna Prize, and her work has been shown in galleries, museums and theatres including the V&A, Battersea Arts Centre + Camden People's Theatre.
 She is Artistic Director of Re-Inventing Public Spaces, and part of the Young Vic's Theatre Directors Programme, Geraldine Pilgrim Company's creative team + platform Gesamtatelier.
 elizasoroga.com | www.re-inventing-public-spaces.tumblr.com